-After your cancer treatment has ended you will still need to go back to the hospital for regular check-ups.
+After your cancer treatment has ended you will still need to have regular check-ups.
 This is called follow-up.
 The follow-up may involve having a physical exam, blood tests and scans.
 You will see your consultant more regularly in first few months after your surgery and then around every 3 to 6 months, depending on your progress.
 These check-ups will become less frequent over time.

 If you have had other treatments, your follow-up may be slightly different.
-Your nurse specialist, oncology liaison nurse or consultant will give you details about your specific follow-up plan once your cancer treatment has ended.
+Your nurse specialist, oncology liaison nurse or consultant will give you details about your specific follow-up plan once your cancer treatment has ended

 Tell your doctor or nurse how you have been since your last appointment.
-Remember to tell them about:

-- Any new symptoms, aches or pains you have - If you're finding it hard to cope

-Sometimes it helps to write down what you want to say before you see the doctor.
-That way you won't forget anything.
+Remember to tell them about any new symptoms, aches or pains you have, or if you are finding it hard to cope.
+It can help to write down what you want to say before you see the doctor, so you don't forget what you wanted to say.

-It's important to go to your follow-up appointments.
-They give your doctor the chance to:

-- Help with any side-effects that you may have - Check for signs of new side-effects that may develop after you have finished treatment - Check for signs of recurrence (the cancer coming back)

-It is better to be aware of any changes as early as possible so that suitable treatment can be given.
+It's important to attend your follow-up appointment so your doctor can check for signs of the cancer coming back (recurrence).
+Your doctor can also help with any side-effects you may have.
+It is better to be aware of these as early as possible so that suitable treatment can be given.